ringcentral/ringcentral-csharp/README.md

 PubNub will need to manually be installed in your project.
 Find the platform you are targeting at [PubNub](https://github.com/pubnub/c-sharp "PubNub") and follow the instructions to include the library in your project.

 ## Basic Usage

+### API Developer Guide

+This SDK wraps the RingCentral Connect Platform API which is documented in the [RingCentral Connect Platform Developer Guide](https://developer.ringcentral.com/api-docs/latest/index.html).
+For additional information, please refer to the Developer Guide.

 ### Initialization